kronosapiens/kronosapiens.github.io/_posts/2019-05-08-against-voting.md

 Phrased differently, we can move from "simple inputs on complex objects" (cognitive complexity) to "complex inputs on simple objects" (computational complexity).
 A national budget is a complex object, but a relative choice between "infrastructure" and "education" is a simple one.
 By providing more complex inputs, such as a multivariate real describing percentage allocations, or a series of pairwise decisions bits (the simplest unit of relative information), we can shift the processing burden from cognition to computation, and by extension, change the *experience* of budgeting entirely.

-Specifically, both Dot Voting and Spectral Budgeting represent alternatives to conventional proposal-based budgeting processes.
+Specifically, both Dot Voting and Power Budgeting represent alternatives to conventional proposal-based budgeting processes.
 The former asks participants to allocate percentages among various items, with the constraints that the sum of percentages must not exceed one.
 The latter asks participants to submit a sequence of explicitly pairwise preferences between items ("is A more important than B"), and then converts them into budgets using well-established mathematical techniques.
 In both cases, inputs are submitted under *relative constraint* (as with the Quadratic Voting example), which renders them more information-rich than when inputs are made without contraints, as in the case of score voting or Likert scales.

 As an aside, it's not clear how it ever became acceptable to have people provide input using unconstrained numeric scales.
 It would be as informative and more honest to ask people to compose haikus describing their affect towards the item in question.